Vexx3/lost-and-found2/README.md

 ## Features

 - Register item: attach an item photo, save owner details, and generate a unique QR.
  - Scan QR: use your camera (BarcodeDetector) or upload an image of the QR to view item info; submit a Found Report.
+The app now also falls back to a JavaScript-based decoder (jsQR) for browsers that don't support BarcodeDetector.
 - My Registered Items: list items by Student ID and download their QR code directly.
 - Lost Items: shows verified found items; Claim flow checks student ID + owner name.
 - Admin Dashboard: verify pending found reports (moves to Lost Items), see claims, analytics, and import/export JSON.